chipsalliance/f4pga-examples/docs/Understanding-Makefile.rst

 Setting the Board Type and Part Name
 -------------------------------------
-Line 5 in the example defines the device architecture for the project.
+Line 5 in the example defines the board type for the project.
+The use of the term DEVICE may be confusing, but it does refer to a board type as you can see from the context below.

 Several different board types are supported and a listing of the commands for each board type follow:

 .. tabs::